cjerdonek/sf-elections-commission/docs/audio.md

 Click OK twice to close both dialog boxes, and then click save.
 This will generate a ".mov" file, which is the video format for QuickTime and is acceptable for YouTube.
+Note that the export process may take a relatively long time.
+For example, a 10-minute video may take on the order of 10 minutes to create.

 ### Upload the video to YouTube